afraz-malik/smartBrain/README.md

 # smartBrain-api

-Backend Code for Smart Brain app <br/>
+Backend Code for Smart Brain app Database <br/>
 Connected By HerokuApp <br/>
 Changes will implement on HerokuApp <br/>